awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 [Update policy: This setting can be changed during an update.](using-pcluster-update-cluster-v3.md#update-policy-setting-supported-v3)

 `AutomaticBackupRetentionDays` \(**Optional**, `Integer`\)
 The number of days to retain automatic backups\.
 Setting this to 0 disables automatic backups\.
 The supported range is 0\-90\.
 The default is 0\.
 Only valid for use with `PERSISTENT_1` deployment types\.
-For more information, see [Working with backups](https://docs.aws.amazon.com/fsx/latest/LustreGuide/using-backups-fsx.html) in the *FSx for Lustre User Guide*\.
+For more information, see [Working with backups](https://docs.aws.amazon.com/fsx/latest/LustreGuide/using-backups-fsx.html) in the *Amazon FSx for Lustre User Guide*\.
 [Update policy: This setting can be changed during an update.](using-pcluster-update-cluster-v3.md#update-policy-setting-supported-v3)

 `CopyTagsToBackups` \(**Optional**, `Boolean`\)